So You Have IC, Now What?

 - Bladder Instillation

 Fifth and sixth line treatments, such as immunosuppressants and Botox, are for those who have tried and failed multiple treatments.
 You may want to seek a second opinion about these treatment options.
-For these treatments, also look for a doctor who has an IC expert.
+For these treatments, also look for a doctor who is an IC expert.

 It is important to not only manage your IC symptoms, but also the burden that IC may put on your wallet.
 Here are the top ways to save: